Understanding your IBM Contract - Six Key Points

 Product List

 In some cases, a customer may not have access to all the Passport Advantage sites for their organisation.
-Using the information in the contract is a good way of understanding if there are licences that are not showing within the Passport Advantage sites that the customer has access to.
+Using the information in the contract is a good way to understand if there are licences not showing within the Passport Advantage sites that the customer has access to.
 This can help you discover if you are missing access to an important site.

 This article was contributed by Katerina Motlova of Fisher ITS.